odynvolk/jensen/README.md

 ### Llama 2 model

-You need a Llama 2 model in GGML format to use.
-You can find quite a few through [TheBloke on HuggingFace](https://huggingface.co/TheBloke) who has done an enormous service to the community by converting models to GGML and quantized them.
+You need a Llama 2 model in GGML format.
+You can find quite a few through [TheBloke on HuggingFace](https://huggingface.co/TheBloke) who has done an enormous service to the community by converting different models to GGML and quantized them.
 Pick one that suits your needs and hardware requirements.

 ### Python